 To continue along Te Henga Walkway, the track climbs steeply then follows along the cliff-top where you may see gannets diving for fish.
 The track exits through a farm valley and another steep climb to Constable Rd.
 Care is needed on this track, which traverses coastal cliffs and is uneven and muddy in places.

-- Dogs are not permitted on the tracks because of the threat they pose to stock and wildlife with the exception of certified guide dogs.
+Dogs are not permitted on the tracks because of the threat they pose to stock and wildlife with the exception of certified assistance dogs.

 Track crosses private land be careful around stock and keep to the track.